 The Comprehensive Economic and Trade Agreement (CETA) is the broadest trade negotiation ever undertaken by Canada covering a significant range of issues that include tariffs, non-tariff barriers, services and investments, financial services, government procurement, and much more.

 With a population of over 507 million and a global import and export rate of 16.4 percent and 15.4 percent respectively, the European Union (EU) is one of the biggest export markets globally.
 Combined, EU countries have a GDP of CDN $ 21.1 trillion and a Gross National Product of CDN $ 44,000.

-When completely implemented, the CETA is expected to result in C$1.5 billion in new agri-food exports including $600 million in beef, $400 million in pork, $100 million in grains and oilseeds, $100 million in sugar containing products, and a further $300 million in processed foods, fruits and vegetables.
+When completely implemented, the CETA was expected to result in C$1.5 billion in new agri-food exports including $600 million in beef, $400 million in pork, $100 million in grains and oilseeds, $100 million in sugar-containing products, and a further $300 million in processed foods, fruits, and vegetables.

-The agreement is undergoing legal scrubbing as well as translation.
-With this process completed and the agreement implemented, CETA will give Canadian exports access to one of the world’s largest trading block.
-In its implementation, the agreement is expected to eliminate 94 percent of existing tariff between Canada and the EU over a span of 7 years and increase two-way trade between the two markets by 23 percent.
+In its implementation, the agreement is expected to eliminate 94 percent of the existing tariff between Canada and the EU over a span of 7 years and increase two-way trade between the two markets by 23 percent.

 Canada EU briefing note: English